Xerips/ArchLinux/readme.md

 ### [Dirty Twin](https://github.com/Xerips/ArchLinux/tree/main/DirtyTwin)

 "Dirty Twin" is a VM copy of our Arch Linux Installation.
-We use this VM for testing unstable, experimental, or anything that might break out machine.
-Do the install, make a clone, mess up the clone, delete the clone, clone our original again to get back to a clean testing environment.
+We use this VM for testing unstable, experimental, or anything that might break our machine.

+- Do the install, make a clone, mess up the clone, delete the clone, clone our original again to get back to a clean testing environment.